ysbanx14/Project-Alpaca/README.md

 # Quantitative ML Trading System

-> An algorithmic trading platform designed for systematic, machine-learning-driven portfolio management.

 ## Project Overview & Goals

 This system is a comprehensive quantitative trading platform designed to bridge the gap between rigorous backtesting and active live execution.